-After all that food yesterday it’s time to burn some calories today and what better way to do that by taking a scenic walk along the cliffs from Gorliz (neighbouring town to Plentzia) all the way to Armintza (about 7 km).
+No Bea-Adventurous Basque Country itinerary would be complete without a chance to don your hiking boots!
+And after all that food yesterday it’s time to burn some calories today and what better way to do it than by taking a scenic walk along the cliffs from Gorliz (neighbouring town to Plentzia) all the way to Armintza (about 7 km).

 The Plentzia and Gorliz beaches merge into one long beach.
 If you follow this to the end you will come to a forested path that starts weaving it’s way up to the cliffs.
 You will eventually come to the open cliffs.
-You can’t really go wrong, just keep following the path whilst marvelling at the beauty of the rugged coastline whilst listening to the relaxing sound of waves.
+You can’t really go wrong, just keep following the path and marvel at the beauty of the rugged coastline while listening to the relaxing sound of waves.

-Along the way you will come across a number of old lookouts, now in ruins or otherwise graffiti(d) to death.
+Along the way you will come across a number of old lookouts, now in ruins and covered in grafitti.
 I don’t know much about the history of these or what era they belong to.
-You will also come across the Gorliz lighthouse but more importantly you need to keep your eyes out for Potoka ponies.
-These are native ponies to the Basque region.
-You will finally descend through Eucalyptus forests into the harbour of Armintza.
+You will also come across the Gorliz lighthouse from where you will get some great views of the coastline.
+Do also keep your eyes out for Potoka ponies which are native to the Basque region and can often be seen grazing in the fields.
+You will finally descend through an Eucalyptus forest into the harbour of Armintza.

 Armintza is a small fishing town with a picturesque harbour surrounded by local bars serving whatever the fishermen brought in that morning.
-Time it so that you arrive in time for lunch, that way you can enjoy the charcoal-grilled fish of the day.
+So I’d recommend timing your walk so that you arrive in time for lunch.
+That way you can enjoy the charcoal-grilled fish of the day.

 Today it is time to say goodbye to Vizcaya and make the trip to San Sebastian.
 Fear not though, the journey alone to get there is as stunning as they get.
-Set off along the coastal road heading west and your first stop will be in under 20 min: San Juan de Gaztelugatxe, now also famous for featuring in Game of Thrones.
-I’ve never watched GOT but I am told there are dragons here?!
+Set off along the coastal road heading west and your first stop will be in under 20 minutes: San Juan de Gaztelugatxe, now also famous for featuring in Game of Thrones.
+You might recognise it as Dragonstone!
 Dragons or not, it is worth a visit.
 It is a small hermitage sitting on top of a tiny islet off the cost of Bakio, connected by a stone bridge.
-You used to be able to drive to the bottom and then simply climb the 241 to get to the hermitage to ring the bell, however, due to erosion you now have to walk down from the main road.
-You are guaranteed to get a sweat on but it is worth it.
-I’d recommend parking at the Eneperi Restaurant and following the path down from there.
-That way on your return a couple of hours later you can enjoy a nice cold drink (maybe a pintxo or two) whilst looking over the amazing view.
+You used to be able to drive to the bottom and then simply climb the 241 to get to the hermitage to ring the bell, however, due to erosion you now have to walk down from the car park, which belongs to the Eneperi Restaurant.

 Gernika is the point at which you can cross the estuary allowing you to make your way back to the sea.
 The views from this side are phenomenal.
 Before you get back to the crashing waves however I recommend you stop of at the Santimamiñe caves.
 These are one of the most important archaeological sites in the Basque Country with paintings taking you from the Middle Palaeolithic right through to the Iron Age.
 In order to visit the caves you need to book in advance so don’t forget to do that!
 Also, here you will find the Bosque de Oma (Oma Forest) where some crazy artist has painted the trees.
 It’s pretty awesome but equally pretty eerie, particularly if you visit when it is misty.